adelarsq/adelarsq/README.md

 I’m a software enginner living on Realeza, Brazil. 🌎

+I also have worked with theoretical physics for some time.

 I work with many things related with software development. 🧩

 I love God and my family. 👶🏻👨🏻👩🏻👦🏻🐶